 |Courtesy of www.dalipaintings.com|

-Jean-François Millet is noted for his scenes of peasant farmers; he is one of the Realism art movement founder.
-Millet was an important source of inspiration for Van Gogh, particularly
+Jean-François Millet is noted for his scenes of peasant farmers; he is one of the Realism art movement founders.
+Millet was an important source of inspiration for Vincent van Gogh, particularly

 during his early period.
 Millet's late landscapes would serve as influential points of reference to Claude Monet's paintings of the coast of Normandy